3 Web tool

 - OR: all entities having any of the selected phenotypes annotated are shown

-The Entities, Genes and Phenotypes tables all have the additional two features (top right corner):
+The Entities, Genes and Phenotypes tables include toolbar actions in the top right:

 Panels table